haskell-servant/haskell-servant.github.io/tutorial/server.md

 If you want to follow along with the code and run the examples while you read this guide:

-<--!
-We should provide a script for this -->
 ``` bash
 git clone https://github.com/haskell-servant/servant.git
 cd servant